Israel-Josmar/fetch-this/README.md

 # fetch-this
 Make requests based on stored configuration

+> :construction: This lib is under development.
+There is no stable version yet.

 This tool allows you to express fetch requests as a json.
 Some use cases:
 - avoid repeating yourself by looping into a colection of fetchs to be performed